breuleux/ovld/README.md

 Both definitions above have the same type signature, but since the first has higher priority, that is the one that will be called.

 However, that does not mean there is no way to call the second one.
-Indeed, when the first function calls the special function `call_next(x + 1)`, it will call the next function in the list below itself.
+Indeed, when the first function calls the special function `call_next(x + 1)`, it will call the next function in line, in order of priority and specificity.

 The pattern you see above is how you may wrap each call with some generic behavior.
-For instance, if you did something like that:
+For instance, if you did something like this:

 ```python
 @f.variant(priority=1000)